nens/threedi-docs/source/d_water_system.rst

 Channels
 ------------------------

-To add a channel or network of channel consider the following steps:
+To add a channel or network of channels consider the following steps:

 #.
 First, load these tables from the spatialite database if you haven’t already: